 College of Education

 In the state of Georgia, the Georgia Professional Standards Commission (GaPSC) approves teacher preparation programs leading to state certification.
 Students who wish to become teacher candidates must meet GaPSC requirements throughout the program, which includes a separate application process for admission to the Teacher Preparation Program.

-GEAR UP Programs at Savannah State University includes two programs that work in collaboration with the Savannah Chatham Country Public School System (SCCPSS).
+GEAR UP Programs at Savannah State University include two programs that work in collaboration with the Savannah-Chatham Country Public School System (SCCPSS).
 GEAR UP are discretionary grant programs designed to increase the number of low-income students who are prepared to enter and succeed in post-secondary education.
 GEAR UP provides six-year grants to states and partnerships to provide services at high-poverty middle and high schools.
 GEAR UP serves a cohort of students beginning no later than the seventh grade and follows the cohort through high school and into their first year of post-secondary education.